lacanoid/pgddl/ROADMAP.md

       ddlalter boolean, -- prefer ALTER to CREATE ddlcor   boolean, -- CREATE OR REPLACE
       ddline   boolean, -- IF NOT EXISTS
+      ddlie    boolean, -- IF EXISTS
       ddlwrap  boolean, -- wrap in BEGIN / END ddldep   boolean, -- output objects which depend on this object too ddldata  boolean  -- add statements preserve / copy table data );

-These might be passed as optional arg to extractor functions
+These might be passed as optional arg to extractor functions Perhaps as a text array?

 Other DDL dumping tools
 -----------------------